FirespriteLtd/website/site/content/careers/_index.md

     alt: The Team
     src: /images/uploads/workingforus-theteam.jpg
 Testimonials: []
+job_listing: If you think Firesprite sounds like the right place for you, then check out our available opportunities.
+We will consider remote working on a case by case basis if the role permits and if you have a right to work in the UK.
+If you don’t see something that matches your skills, don’t worry, just use the open application - our door is always open for superstars!
 ---
 Firesprite Games was founded in 2012 with the goal of creating incredible games on cutting edge hardware.